The Pueblo Magico town of Cholula

 The zocalo is huge but not the prettiest I’ve ever seen, a mix of amusement park / parking lot / cemented square.
 But it is a pleasant spot to enjoy the tranquility of the town, have a drink (at one of the cafes or restaurants), and look across at some of the churches surrounding the square.
 The huge Arabic-style Capilla Real, with its 49 domes, dates from 1540 and is a highlight.

 Getting there.
-A taxi from Cholula can get you here in about 20 minutes (80-100 pesos depending on time of day and how well you negotiate).
+A taxi from Cholula can get you here in about 20 minutes.
 Otherwise collectivos run between Cholula and Puebla, stopping either near Centro or at the CAPU bus station in town.

 Organized Tours: From Puebla, this 5 hour tour explores Cholula in depth, retracing everything covered in this post.
 From Mexico City you can take this full-day tour which covers Puebla (one of my favorite cities in Mexico) as well as Cholula.